Calendar: Art and history exhibits in Fairfield County

 Art Centers

 Carriage Barn Art Center’s 5th Annual Deck the Walls, Exhibit and Fundraiser, through Dec.
-12. Wreaths available to buy or bid on, along with a selection of small, original artwork priced at $250 or less, through Dec.
-4. The gallery will be open daily through Dec.
+12. The gallery will be open daily through Dec.
 12, from 11 a.m.-3 p.m.
 Info: https://carriagebarn.org/.

 The Golden Door, through Jan.
 16, Silvermine Art Center, 1037 Silvermine Rd., New Canaan.